PharmaCyte Biotech (OTCMKTS:PMCB) Issues FY 2022 Earnings Guidance

 PharmaCyte Biotech (OTCMKTS:PMCB – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of -$0.27–$0.27 for the period, compared to the consensus EPS estimate of -$0.24.
 The company issued revenue guidance of -.

-An institutional investor recently bought a new position in PharmaCyte Biotech stock.
-State Street Corp acquired a new stake in shares of PharmaCyte Biotech, Inc. (OTCMKTS:PMCB – Get Rating) during the first quarter, according to its most recent Form 13F filing with the SEC.
-The fund acquired 37,600 shares of the company’s stock, valued at approximately $86,000.
-State Street Corp owned 0.18% of PharmaCyte Biotech at the end of the most recent quarter.
-10.87% of the stock is owned by hedge funds and other institutional investors.
+A hedge fund recently bought a new stake in PharmaCyte Biotech stock.
+State Street Corp bought a new position in PharmaCyte Biotech, Inc. (OTCMKTS:PMCB – Get Rating) in the first quarter, according to the company in its most recent 13F filing with the SEC.
+The firm bought 37,600 shares of the company’s stock, valued at approximately $86,000.
+State Street Corp owned about 0.18% of PharmaCyte Biotech at the end of the most recent reporting period.
+Institutional investors and hedge funds own 10.87% of the company’s stock.

 About PharmaCyte Biotech